 Hello and thanks for stopping by.
 My name is Gioia "Joy-a" Stanley, and I am a self-taught metalsmith and licensed fly fishing guide on the island of Unama'ki (Cape Breton Island).

 Growing up in rural Nova Scotia, the outdoors were a passion of mine from a very young age.
 I spent all of my time outside - fishing, swimming in the ocean, chasing our cattle, and running wild in every sense of the term.
-I was very privileged to have such a playground at my fingertips.
+I was quite lucky to have such a playground at my fingertips.

 After a brief stint of working in the city, I moved back to my hometown in search of a simpler and more fulfilling life.
 It was during this transition that Metal + Mayflies was born.

 I started creating handcrafted jewelry out of metal and my father, a fly angler, took me under his wing and taught me how to hold my own on the river.
 I quickly found myself to be one of few young women in a very much male-dominated fishing community.
 I later began guiding as a way to share my passion with others.
 My heart is especially full when I get to share my love for fly fishing with women who may feel intimidated as I did when I was starting out.

 I believe that above anything else, the sport of fly fishing is healing and meditative.
 It is my goal as a guide to help make angling available to all and to help each and every individual who wishes to participate in the sport feel safe and welcome while doing so.